• Skip to primary navigation

 Homemade Baby Food Stage 1

-When I made the decision to introduce foods to my child, I wasn’t sure where to start or what to do but I started by purchasing a baby food processor and some glass storage containers from Amazon.
+When I made the decision to introduce foods to my child, I wasn’t sure where to start or what to do but I started by purchasing a baby food processor and some glass storage containers.
 I purchased a processor that had a steamer and blender in one.
 As this processor did its job and worked great, one of the downfalls was the size.
 I was unable to fit a lot of fruit or vegetables in the container at once, which extended the process in time.
 Buying a small blender may be a cheaper and quicker option but if doing so, I would ensure to only use the blender for making the babies’ food.

 Supplies Needed to Make Your Own Baby Food Puree